When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 interlocking tiles

-These vibrant squares are usually constructed using heavy-duty vinyl or rubber and click together to give stability rather than clinging directly to the garage floor.
-They also make a great temporary idea if you’re unsure what you really want to do.
+These vibrant squares are usually constructed using heavy-duty vinyl or rubber.
+They click together to give stability rather than clinging directly to the garage floor.
+They also make a great temporary idea if you are renting or unsure what you really want to do long-term.

-They work well for concealing flaws in a concrete floor, but only when the floor is level.
-They allow you to create unique patterns and borders by combining multiple different colors.
+They work well for concealing flaws in a concrete floor.
+However, the floor must be relatively level so the tiles don’t pop up.
+You can create unique patterns and borders by combining multiple different colors.

 Pros